 BBC’s miniseries Prince Regent (1979) has clearly fallen off the radar, so much so that it’s not even available for streaming (but you can find it for free on a possibly-questionable site via a Google video search).
 Nonetheless, it’s a solid, traditional bio-series about an inherently hilarious person, and the costumes (by Raymond Hughes) are quite good — as one would expect from the BBC!

 We pick up from my previous post, and now enter 1795, the era in which Prinny is forced to marry Princess Caroline of Brunswick.
-In this version, Caroline definitely uncouth and possibly slutty but also appropriately offended by just how rude George, Prince of Wales, is to her.
+In this version, Caroline is definitely uncouth and possibly slutty but also appropriately offended by just how rude George, Prince of Wales, is to her.
 Meanwhile, George is aging, carrying on with mistress Lady Jersey, and finagling to get former mistress/morganatic wife Maria Fitzherbert to resume their relationship.

 Once again, some random thoughts on the costumes!